xemlock/google-apps-login/readme.txt

 Full support and premium features are also available for purchase:

-Eliminate the need for Google Workspace (previous called Google Apps and G Suite) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations's websites and intranet.
+Eliminate the need for Google Workspace (previous calledÂ Google AppsÂ andÂ G Suite) domain admins to separately manage WordPress user accounts, and get peace of mind only authorized employees have access to your organizations's websites and intranet.

 **See [our website at wp-glogin.com](https://wp-glogin.com/glogin/?utm_source=Login%20Readme%20Top&utm_medium=freemium&utm_campaign=Freemium) for more details.**